purplesystems/Edge/Edge-Computing.md

     More computing power executed in smaller footprint devices (such as a gateway or sensor hub) Ever-growing volume of data from machines and/or the environment (e.g. weather or market pricing) Modern machine learning and analytics

+### Possible outcome

+The business implications of this technology are compelling.
+While there are many outcomes that it can enable for industrial organizations, the Edge Computing Consortium identifies the following:

+    Predictive maintenance
+        Reducing costs
+        Security assurance
+        Product-to-service extension (new revenue streams)
+    Energy Efficiency Management
+        Lower energy consumption
+        Lower maintenance costs
+        Higher reliability
+    Smart manufacturing
+        Increased customer demands mean product service life is dramatically reduced Customization of production modes
+            Small-quantity and multi-batch modes are beginning to replace high-volume manufacturing Flexible device replacement
+        Flexible adjustments to production plan
+        Rapid deployment of new processes and models